dfinity/interface-spec/spec/index.md

     This deducts `MAX_CYCLES_PER_RESPONSE` cycles from the canister balance and sets them aside for response processing.

     If the function returns `0` as the `err_code`, the IC was able to enqueue the call.
-In this case, the call will either be delivered, returned because the destination canister does not exist or returned because of an out of cycles condition.
+In this case, the call will either be delivered, returned because the destination canister does not exist, returned due to a lack of resources within the IC, or returned because of an out of cycles condition.
 This also means that exactly one of the reply or reject callbacks will be executed.

     If the function returns a non-zero value, the call cannot (and will not be) performed.
 This can happen due to a lack of resources within the IC, but also if it would reduce the current cycle balance to a level below where the canister would be frozen.